So Cal Scorpions

-The So Cal Scorpions were a semi-pro women's American football team based in San Diego, California.
-In 2011, they played in the Women's Football Alliance after five seasons in the defunct Women's Professional Football League, The ownership brought the team to a spring league.
-Independent Women's Football League.
-Home games were most recently played at Balboa Stadium.
+The So Cal Scorpions were a semi-pro women's American football team based in San Diego, California, that competed in the Women's Football Alliance.
+The Scorpions also played in the Independent Women's Football League and the Women's Professional Football League.
+The team played its home games at Balboa Stadium.

 History

-In 2003 the So Cal Scorpions began their inaugural season in the city of Temecula, in Riverside County, as the first professional sports team in this city and county.
-They moved to the city of San Diego in 2004, where other professional sports teams are based.
+In 2003 the So Cal Scorpions began their inaugural season in the city of Temecula, in Riverside County, Ann Bagala Paterno as the CEO of the first professional sports team in this city and county.
+They moved to San Diego in 2004.

-In 2007, the SoCal Scorpions unveiled a new spread, no huddle offense similar to the one run by several Division I Colleges under 32 year old rookie head coach Dan Tovar.
-The So Cal Scorpions were winners of the National Championship in the WPFL for the 2007 season largely behind this new pro style offense and the return of their already stellar defense.
+In 2007, the SoCal Scorpions unveiled a new spread, no huddle offense similar to the one run by several Division I Colleges under rookie head coach Dan Tovar.
+The So Cal Scorpions won the WPFL National Championship in 2007 largely behind this new pro style offense and the return of their already stellar defense.
 The Scorpions entered the playoffs as the final seed in their division after compiling a 6–2 record.
 Two of their six victories were over the three-time defending champion Dallas Diamonds who had previously only lost one game in a four-year span.
 Those two wins kept the defending champs from even entering the playoffs.
-Much like the NFL Super Bowl Champion Giants, the Scorpions were true road warriors, going undefeated on the road in the regular season, and traveled to Los Angeles and New York for their playoff victories.
+The Scorpions were true road warriors, going undefeated on the road in the regular season, and traveled to Los Angeles and New York for their playoff victories.

-En route to their Championship, several Scorpion players excelled and shattered league records.
+En route to their Championship, several Scorpion players shattered league records.
 QB Melissa Gallegos threw for over 1,700 yards and 20 touchdowns, she also ran for over 100 yards and 4 rushing touchdowns.
-Rookie Sensation Brittney Cotton led the WR corps with almost 700 yards receiving joining Scorpion veterans Isis Wagner, Elizabeth Quintard and Theresa Smith on the WPFL All Pro Team.
-RB Des Weimann rushed for over 1,600 yards and 12 touchdowns and was the winner of the League MVP award.
+Rookie sensation Brittney Cotton led the WR corps with almost 700 yards receiving joining Scorpion veterans Isis Wagner, Elizabeth Quintard and Theresa Smith on the WPFL All Pro Team.
+RB Felicia (Reesey) Reese rushed for over 1,600 yards and 12 touchdowns and was the winner of the League MVP award.
 She scored the first touchdown in SoCal's 14-7 Championship victory over the Houston Energy.